orbeon/orbeon-forms-doc/form-runner/feature/confirmation-page.md

 The "Confirmation Page Settings" dialog allows you to create multiple templates, each with a name and optional language.
 The confirmation page selects a template as follows:

 - All the templates that are for a specific language which doesn't correspond to the current language are filtered out.
-- If at least one template which corresponds to the current language exists, the first such template is used, following the order in which they are defined in the form.z
+- If at least one template which corresponds to the current language exists, the first such template is used, following the order in which they are defined in the form.
 - The first remaining template is used, following the order in which they are defined in the form.

 __NOTE: As of Orbeon Forms 2025.1, unlike with email templates, it is not possible to choose a template by name.__